IZMEHD/ARoMA/README.md

-**Step 7: Deployment to HoloLens 2 via Wifi**
+**Step 7: Deployment to HoloLens 2 via Wifi**<br />
-Note: This is just one of multiple methods to deploy a program to the HoloLens 2.
+*Note: This is just one of multiple methods to deploy a program to the HoloLens 2 but only this way was tested.*

-First you go to "File" (in Unity), then "Build settings..."
+First you go to "File" (in Unity), then click on "Build settings..."
 Then make sure your settings look like this:

 <p align="center">